Jiang Wei: Alternative account in the Weilüe

 The Weilüe recorded a different account of Jiang Wei's defection from Wei to Shu.

 At the time of the Shu invasion, Ma Zun and his subordinates (including Jiang Wei) were on an inspection tour with the Wei general Guo Huai when they received news that Zhuge Liang and the Shu army had occupied Mount Qi.
 After telling Ma Zun that Zhuge Liang was "up to no good", Guo Huai wanted to quickly head back to Shanggui County in the east of Tianshui Commandery.
 Even though his headquarters was at Ji County in the west, Ma Zun did not want to go back because he feared that there would be unrest in Ji County in light of the Shu invasion.
 He decided to join Guo Huai and move to Shanggui County instead.

 When Jiang Wei urged Ma Zun to return to Ji County, the latter told him and the others: "If you go back, then you will become my enemy."
 Jiang Wei ignored Ma Zun because he was worried about the safety of his family in Ji County, so he parted ways with Ma Zun and returned to Ji County with his colleague Shangguan Zixiu (上官子脩) and others.

 When Jiang Wei returned to Ji County, the people welcomed him back and insisted that he meet Zhuge Liang.
 Jiang Wei and Shangguan Zixiu relented and went to see Zhuge Liang, who was delighted to meet them.
 By the time Jiang Wei wanted to go back to Ji County to fetch his family members (mother, wife and child(ren)), Wei forces under Zhang He and Fei Yao had defeated the Shu vanguard at the Battle of Jieting.
 Unable to return to Ji County and left with no other option, Jiang Wei decided to defect to Shu and follow Zhuge Liang.
 After Wei forces recaptured Ji County, they took Jiang Wei's family members captive but did not execute them because they knew that Jiang Wei did not originally intend to defect to the enemy.
-Jiang Wei's family members thus spent the rest of their lives in prison.
+Jiang Wei's family members were thus imprisoned.
+According to Zizi Tongjian, Jiang Wei received letter from her mother with an implicit message to return home to Wei, however Jiang Wei chose to follow his ambition in Shu.